dagwieers/yum-plugin-delay/README.md

 -----
 The configuration file lets you enable/disable the plugin, and configure a delay time (in hours).

-On the command line you have the option to override the delay time (e.g. to disable the plugin by setting the delay to 0).

-    yum update --delay 0

 When the plugin is actived, it will clearly display the delay for packages:

     Delaying packages newer than 72 hours